carpentries-incubator/intro-image-classification-cnn/episodes/setup-gpu.md

 Note that modern versions of Tensorflow make Keras available as a module: `from tensorflow import keras`

-TODO Check if this troublshooting section is still relevant:

 ### Troubleshooting for Windows

 It is possible that Windows users will run into version conflicts.
 If you are on Windows and get errors running the command, you can try installing the packages using pip within a conda environment: